sbarca14/MVDwithPolicies/README.md

   negotiate a contract and transfer data
 - `asset-2`: requires a MembershipCredential to view and a DataProcessorCredential with a `"level": "sensitive"` to negotiate a contract
+- `asset-3`: requires a MembershipCredential to view and a HeadquarterCredential with greater than `"numEmployees: 5000"` to negotiate a contract

 These requirements are formulated as EDC policies: